What is a Kyphoplasty?

 Is there anything specific I need to tell my doctor prior to this procedure?

-You should tell your doctor if you are pregnant, on blood thinners, diabetic, or if you have any other concerns you would like to address beforehand.
+Tell your doctor if you are pregnant, on blood thinners, diabetic, or if you have any other concerns you would like to address beforehand.